SystemsApproach/private5g/arch.rst

 In practice, these per-flow tunnels are often bundled into an single inter-component tunnel, which makes it impossible to differentiate the level of service given to any particular end-to-end UE channel.
-This is a limitation of 4G that 5G has ambitions to correct.
+This is a limitation of 4G that 5G has ambitions to correct as part of its support for network slicing.

 Support for mobility can now be understood as the process of re-executing one or more of the steps shown in :numref:`Figure %s